fix8mt/fix8pro_example/README.md

 1. Each fill is also randomly assigned 1 to 12 `ContraBroker`s with a randomly chosen sub-quantity and `ContraTrader` ID in repeating groups

 ## Market Data Mode
 This mode simulates a market data service.
 After the client logs in and establishes a normal session, it will request a list of securities, subscribe to some and then receive market data updates continually from the server.
+The market data generated in this mode is not the same data generated in order mode.

 This process is described below:

 The client subscribes as follows:
 1. At startup or if resubscribe is triggered, the client sends a `SecurityListRequest`;